- (Photo credit: Alexey Lazarev)

 The Montréal programme and schedule was designed to permit overlap between Professional/ Promotional and Educational Members.
 Members are invited to participate in all the components of the two-day event 13-14 October 2017 and to submit a proposal for the Member forum.
 (See section below for details)

-Download the Montréal Platform Meeting schedule at a glance here.
+Download the Montréal Platform Meeting schedule here.

 About the programme: